 Refer to the dedicated COCIR section on COVID-19.

 • COCIR mandated Science Business to issue a study on Breast Cancer.
 This study was released in June 2019 and an associated conference organised by Science Business included a dedicated session in its programme in September 2019

 • On 11 June 2020, the COCIR blog post: Proud supporters of the European Week Against Cancer, illustrated our clear support to this initiative and presented the value of the COCIR member industries in the provision of quality and state-of-the art, innovative medical technology in cancer care.

 • On 4 February 2020, COCIR celebrated the 20th anniversary of World Cancer Day with a blog post by its Secretary General, Nicole Denjoy, who also highlighted the COCIR participation in the Union for International Cancer Control's (UICC) awareness campaign “I Am and I Will”.

 COCIR has always been involved in initiatives linked to cancer, starting with CANCON and then EPAAC.
 Today COCIR is participating in iPAAC, EPAAC’s subsequent EU funded Joint Action on cancer.

-We understand that iPAAC deliverables will be leveraged in the development and implementation of the European Commission strategy linked to the Europe’s Beating Cancer Plan.
+To be noted, that the iPAAC deliverables are leveraged in the development and implementation of Europe’s Beating Cancer Plan.